-I love stories and how they connect us to history.
-I learned this as a boy wandering around the public library, always finding myself in the history section, and on the many evenings I spent with a history book after long duty days in the military.
-But I truly discovered the magic of stories as a history teacher and the singular privilege of working at a Texas state archive filled with personal letters written by ordinary folks like you and me.
-Their voices add authenticity and richness to our study of the past.
-Please join me as we look back at history through the words of those who lived it, one historical document at a time.
-And please, lend your voice to the conversation.
-I look forward to hearing from you.
+The past is inhabited by people, not faceless groups or impersonal trends.
+Stories are told through human activity.
+I discovered the magic and meaning of stories as a history teacher and the singular privilege of working at a Texas state archive filled with personal letters written by ordinary folks.
+Their voices add authenticity and richness to the historical record.
+Please join me as we look at history through the words of those who lived it, one document at a time.

 What is Historify?

 According to the Collins Dictionary, Historify means “to tell the history of something.”
-Scratch the surface of a historical document and one might discover all sorts of interesting things.
-A casual reference in a personal letter can lead to us to a deeper understanding of the author’s context, purpose and place in history.
-I’m no scholar but I love a good story.
-Over the years I’ve come to realize that one document can tell us a lot about a time and place, if we just take a closer look.
+Scratch the surface of a historical source and one might discover all sorts of interesting things.
+A casual reference in a personal letter can lead to us to a deeper understanding of the author’s time, place, and purpose in history.